EternityForest/iot_devices/README.md

 # This explicitly calls the getter we set.
 # It also sets the key in device.datapoints
 print(device.request_data_point('dyn_random'))

+# clean up
+c.close()
 ```

+### Using subdevices

+See host_demo.py

+## Subdevices

+By far the most complicated part of the device API.

+Subdevices are devices created by another device, always having the name parent.child.

+You will have to reimpliment most of create_subdevice in your host to do anything with them,
+I did not think the architecture was really suitable for reuse.

+### Random tips

+They cannot be updated by the host the same way as normal devices.

+Instead, you call update_config(c) with any new config.
+By default, this just uses set_config_option for every key, but a device may subclass it to respond
+dynamically.

+Most subdevices should keep configurability to a minimum and be purely configured through the settings on the parent device, aside
+from things that the subdevice itself doesn't need to know about.

+Subdevice config is just a set of overrides for whatever config the parent passes.

+Subdevices are dynamic.
+A device may call create_subdevice at any time, but it cannot currently delete them.

+Instead, closing a device always closes all subdevices.
+The main intent is for lists of autodiscovered devices.
+If you need to refresh the list,
+recreate the master device.

+You create a subdevice via device.create_subdevice(self, cls, name: str, config: Dict, *a, **k), passing ut the subdevice class, name(Just the nase name, not the parent name), and the config.

+This function will add is_subdevice to config, along with setting name to parentname.childname.

+It then adds the subdevice to parent.subdevices, listed under the child name.

+The host should override this to detect a new device and do whatever is needed with it.

+Only the host should call close() on a subdevice.

 ## Developing

 ### Misc

+#### Device.\_\_init\_\_

+This does nothing if called a second time, to simplify more complex inheritance patterns, as it is likely your device will need to call this before
+doing anything, and other mixin classes used by the host may need to do the same.

 #### Stateless services